AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 # Raspberry Pi Zero v1.3 Headless WiFi Setup For Pihole Using Linux

-The following instructions will ultimately enable your Pi Zero to automatically connect the WiFi
-to the router during every boot up, for complete headless management.
+The following instructions will ultimately enable your Pi Zero to automatically connect the WiFi to the router during every boot up, for a complete headless management.
-***
-**Note**:
-Follow this guide only if your WiFi chipset is not natively supported by the Raspian OS.

-***
 &nbsp;
 ## Appendix
 &nbsp;1.
 [Prerequisite](#1-prerequisite)